-5.00am.
+5.00 am.
 That was the time I put on my alarm clock that morning of early September.
 My drysuit and my diving equipment were ready in my bag and the 2 filled scuba diving cylinders were waiting for me in the car.
-At 5.30am, after a quick coffee, I was on the road, ready to go diving in the Farnes Islands.
+At 5.30 am, after a quick coffee, I was on the road, ready to go diving in the Farnes Islands.

-When I arrived at 7.30am at the quiet harbour of Seahouses, Northumberland, the sky was blue and the sun was shining.
-It was so worth it!
+When I arrived at 7.30 am at the quiet harbour of Seahouses, Northumberland, the sky was blue and the sun was shining.
+It was worth going on an early drive.
 While the boat was sailing to the Farne Islands, 2 to 3 miles away, we enjoyed a stunning view of Bamburgh Castle.
-This beautiful red stone castle is just above the dunes of the kilometres long sandy beach between Bamburgh and Seahouses.
+This beautiful red stone castle is just above the dunes of the kilometres-long sandy beach between Bamburgh and Seahouses.

 Famous places include diving with seals in the Galapagos, Monterrey in California, and New Zealand.
-Yet, England is the only country with some many places to go diving with the Atlantic grey seals.
+Yet, England is the only country with many places where you can dive with Atlantic grey seals.
 One of the main reason is that the United Kingdom is home to half of the world’s population of grey seals.

 The dive sites of the Farne Islands are interesting by their diversity.
-There is a mix of kelp forests, walls covered in soft corals and sandy bottoms.
+There is a mix of kelp forests, walls covered in sponges and sandy bottoms.
 I also enjoy the diverse marine life to see there: for the first time in the UK, I saw an enormous lobster.
 I was surprised as they are not as patient as the velvet crabs.
 Don’t get too close as they can be quite aggressive and won’t hesitate to show you as they use their pincers.

 We started our scuba expedition with the deepest dive at 15m to check if the seals wanted to play there on the sandy bottom.
 We saw one quickly, but it is only after our exploration of the walls, once back in the shallow waters of the kelp forest that the seals were waiting for us.